superjakeyLKR/text-writer1.0/README.md

 ever.
 Before running the script, make sure that you have clicked on the textbox or document, otherwise the script won't work.
+(You can find the documentation for pyautogui here: https://pyautogui.readthedocs.io/en/latest/)
+__WARNING__: This
-(You can find the documentation for pyautogui here: https://pyautogui.readthedocs.io/en/latest/) WARNING: This program takes control over your keyboard, and makes typing near impossible unless you deactivate the program.
+program takes control over your keyboard, and makes typing near impossible in some cases unless you deactivate the program.
 Also, you need to have pyautogui installed for this to work.
+If you, for some reason, can not deactivate the program, putting your mouse in any of the four corners of your primary monitor will automatically terminate the program, since ```javascript pyautogui.FAILSAFE ``` is true.

+Have fun!